 A DUI lawyer in Edwardsville, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
 If you or your loved one have been arrested for DUI in Edwardsville, IL, you need to act quickly.
 The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.

 Combs Waterkotte’s Edwardsville, IL criminal defense lawyers are prepared to act quickly and start fighting for you right away.
-Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.
+Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.

 What You’ll Learn on This Page